cgreenhalgh/daoplayer/docs/fileformat.md

 (future? - `daoplayer.status(message,description,type)` (todo): update single-line status view, `type` is `info`, `warning` or `error`.)

 `pwl(in, [in1,out1,in2,out2,...], default)`: piece-wise linear interpolation `in` to `out`, i.e. if `in` is less than `in1` then `out1`; if `in` is between `in1` and `in2` then a proportional value between `out1` and `out2`; ...; if `in` is greater than the last in value then last out value; etc. For example, to convert a distance in metres to a volume such that volume is 1 (full) up to 10 metres, then drops off linearly to 0 at 30 metres or more, use `pwl(distance,[10,1,30,0])`. (optional) `default` is returned if `in` is undefined or null.

+Note: selectSections is a work in progress!

+`daoplayer.selectSections(trackName,currentSectionName,currentSectionTime,targetDuration)`: return an array of names of sections of the specified track `trackName` to play in order to take approximately the `targetDuration` (seconds).
+If `currentSectionName` is `null` then the sequence will be from the track (a valid starting section).
+If not null, `currentSectionName` specifies the current/starting point (typically this is the variable `currentSection.name`) and `currentSectionTime` is the elapsed time in that sections, typically `sceneTime-currentSection.startTime`)